Problems at school

 - Keep busy.
 Look around to see what clubs, activities and teams you might join.
 Practise some of the skills you will need before you join, then you'll feel more confident.
 Maybe someone older in your family may help you practise.

-- Missing out on school.
-Sometimes people are sick for a long time or are away from school on holiday (lucky ducks) - but some kids who are away for a long time don't feel so lucky.
+- Sometimes people are sick for a long time or are away from school on holiday (lucky ducks) - but some kids who are away for a long time don't feel so lucky.
 Believe it or not, they wish they could be at school and doing the same things as their friends.

 "I didn't go to school because I had a disease and it was spreading.
 I had half of the year off.
 I had to stay in bed all day.
 I played computer games and my friends came over to keep me company sometimes.
 I felt very lonely and I was glad when I got back to school."